wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     License defaults to "Azure AD Free" to begin.

-    License "Azure AD Premium P2" for production enterprises.
-P2 provides "Identity Protection" and "Identity Governance" features.
-P2 is needed for MFA (Multi-Factor Authentication).

     P1 provides Conditional Access.

-   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> minimizes the number of people who have access to secure information.
-It mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.

     "EMS (Enterprise Mobility + Security E5)" includes:
     * AAD is the cloud-based IAM service to control access to internal and external applications
     * Microsoft Intune is used for MDM (Mobile Device Management) but also PCs to remote reset and wipe. compliance status
     * Azure Info Protection protects documents tagged to not be shared
     * Microsoft Cloud App Security
     * Microsoft Advanced Thereat Analytics (ATA) is an on-prem. platform to protect against targeted cyber attacks along the "Cyber Kill Chain" attack process (Domain Dominance) by parsing network traffic to create a behavioral profile about user activities.
     * Azure Advanced Threat Protection is a cloud-based triage tool which displays incidents on a timeline
     <br /><br />

     "Microsoft 365 E5 Developer (without Windows and Audio Conferencing)"

     "Microsoft Power Apps Plan 2 Trial"

     "Microsoft Power Automate Free"

     "Power Virtual Agents Viral Trial"

+    License "Azure AD Premium P2" for production enterprises.
+P2 provides "Identity Protection" and "Identity Governance" features.
+P2 is needed for MFA (Multi-Factor Authentication) and PIM.

+    <a name="PIM"></a>

+    ### P2 PIM (Privileged Identity Management)

+    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> provides elevated access on a <strong>JIT (Just-in-Time)</strong> basis for a limited time. access.
+PIM provides audit logs to enable reviews of accesses.

+    The Global Admin enables PIM after MFA sign-on.

+    Email is automatically sent when a role assignmnet is made outside of PIM.
+So do all access changes from the PIM UI, using "Privileged Authentication/Role Administrator" role assignments.
+Assignment can be permanent or based on time and date range.

     <a name="Devices"></a>